actualbudget/actual/docs/Developers/project-layout.md

 ## Actual

-This repository hold all of the front end code for the Actual Budget application, it also holds all the packages for other parts of the application too such as the desktop application and importers.
+This repository holds all of the front end code for the Actual Budget application, along with the syncing engine and the importers for YNAB4 and YNAB5.

 ```
 ├── actual